 I became interested in dog training with our first family dog, Tosh, an Australian Shepherd mix.
 I saw a video of agility and was hooked.
 I made makeshift jumps out of brooms and chairs.
 Then I got more serious about being competitive in agility, so I built lots of equipment and went for it.
 I competed in some agility trials with one of our dogs (Shiloh).
 But my real success came when I got Dash.
 Dog training is my escape from school and work.
 It allows me to create a better connection with my dogs, and it is something I truly enjoy.
 Without it I am not sure what I would be doing today.

 AKC: Is your family involved in dog training/showing?

-AKC: What sports does Dharma compete in and what titles/honors has she earned?
+AKC: What sports does Dash compete in and what titles/honors has he earned?

 AKC: Tell us about any other dogs you may have – names, ages and what sports they compete in.

 Sadie is one of my other dogs; she is 8 years old and does not compete.
 She is an American Staffordshire Terrier/Chow Chow mix.
 Shiloh is 7 years old and a Boxer/hound mix.
 She competed in rally, earning her Novice title in 2018.

 We have one cat named Evie, who is a calico.

 AKC: What are your goals in the sport of dogs?

 I have many goals in agility.
 With Dash I hope to return next year and compete on Team USA in Portugal 2021, since the 2020 event was cancelled due to COVID-19.
 We also hope to compete at the UKI US Open in November and to try out for the World Agility Open (WAO) team for the junior spot.
 We are going to attend the European Open Team tryout in November to have a good time running fun courses.
 I will be adding another Border Collie to the family this summer and I have huge goals with that dog to make world teams.

 AKC: Do you plan do to something animal related as a career?